 Minor, Patch and Emergency Releases

-In addition to any Major Releases there will inevitably be many Minor Releases, Patch and in order to promote defect fixes and configuration changes into the various test environments to support the various programme test phases.
+In addition to any Major Releases there will inevitably be many Minor Releases, Patch Releases and Emergency Releases in order to promote defect fixes and configuration changes into the various test environments to support the various programme test phases.
+Further detail is provided in Section 10.1, Release Types.

 MHHS Environment Overview